Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: : An Automatic Visual Instruction Tuning Data Generation Pipeline

+To this end, we follow previous MLLMs\cite{llava1.5, dai2023instructblip}, and design the training objective in an autoregressive manner:

+where $X_o$ is the whole sentence compose \xq{} and \xa{}, and $x_i$ is current prediction token. $L$ is the length of the model response sequence. $\theta$ denotes the total trainable parameters in $F_M$ (e.g., the parameters of projector and LLM with LLaVA1.5 backbone).

+\textbf{Training of \genixerL{}.} \genixerL{} trains the pretrained LLaVA1.5~\cite{llava1.5} for four kinds of generic tasks, including Common VQA, Adv VQA, MC VQA, and MD.
+As summarized in Tab.~\ref{tab:genixerdatasets}, we only sample a subset of original datasets from these task types for training efficiency.
+The controlling constant $\tau$ is set to 0.2, 0.2, 0.5, and 0.2, respectively.
+The different ratios are because of the different data sizes of these task types.
+These values are chosen manually to keep the training data balanced.
+Finally, we use AdamW~\cite{adamw} optimizer with a learning rate of $1 \times 10^{-5}$ and a batch size of 128 for one epoch training takes about 14 hours.

-\textbf{Training of \genixerS{}.} Training a data generator to produce region-based QA pairs is intricate because of the high precision requirements of referred coordinates.
-To achieve high-quality generation, we utilize the entirety of the RefCOCO~\cite{refcoco} and VG~\cite{vg} datasets.
-Nonetheless, as indicated in Tab.~\ref{tab:genixerdatasets}, the dataset size for RD is relatively small.
+\textbf{Training of \genixerS{}.} We utilize the Shikra as the backbone model to train an MLLM with the ability to generate grounding task data.
+As shown in Tab.~\ref{tab:genixerdatasets}, the dataset size for RD is relatively small.
 To counteract potential biases in the generation, \genixerS{} that finetunes a SoTA model Shikra~\cite{shikra} on region-based tasks adopts two-phased training.
 The first phase focuses on the REC and REG data generation.
 In the second phase, \genixerS{} adds PointQA, Q$\rightarrow$C$^{Box}$A, and RD data while deliberately reducing REC and REG data for data trade-off.

-Our pipeline \genixer{} is flexible and indeed can use any MLLM for data generation without modifying their network architectures.
-Here we select InstructBLIP and Shikra because of their SoTA performance in the corresponding area.
+To train the \genixerS{}, we set the $\tau$ equal to 0.5 for each task type.
+We utilize the AdamW optimizer, applying learning rates of $3 \times 10^{-5}$ for the first phase and $1 \times 10^{-5}$ for the second phase.
+The batch sizes are set to 128 and 64, respectively.